 Publish one or two crazily useful blog posts on your blog.
 There is no need to write 30 sub-standard posts when you can use that time to create three professionally written blog posts.
 These three will act as your first samples, and they will prove beneficial in the long run.

 To create stunning blog posts, follow the steps outlined in the Content Creation Module.

 One mistake that most new bloggers make is not having their photos show up alongside their blog comments.
 For branding purposes, it is important that your photo shows up next to your comments.
 To ensure that it does, signup for a Gravatar account.
 You will need a wordpress.com to do this.
 Then upload your photo and edit your profile accordingly.
-It’s a five minute but one-time task, and very helpful.
+It’s a five-minute but one-time task, and very helpful.

 Also, connect with others on social media accounts, Facebook and Twitter.
 While starting, I committed to leaving 5 blog comments on others’ websites daily.
 I did this consistently for 60 days.
-I read blog posts on my niche and left relevant, useful and engaging long comments on them.
+I read blog posts on my niche and left relevant, useful, and engaging long comments on them.
 And since I was using an email associated with my Gravatar account, the photo that showed up each time I left a comment was consistent and boosted my brand.

 Step 2: Build Your Portfolio With a Guest Post.

 When pitching to your potential clients, you will most certainly close the deal if you include a link to a great sample published on your blog.
-What if you could point out to a blog published on Entrepreneur, Social Media Examiners, Copyblogger instead?
+What if you could point out a blog published on Entrepreneur, Social Media Examiners, or Copyblogger instead?
 The results would be overwhelming.

 To take your freelance blogging business to a new level, harness the power of guest posts.
 Guest post on authoritative blogs regularly.
 This way you get to build a stronger writer platform to showcase your work.
 Guest posts increase your credibility, expand your reach and help you get noticed in the competitive and noisy online world.